If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 You can buy property in the US on a valid work visa.
 Most people on work visas purchase primary residences as they seek permanent shelter compared to the hefty renting costs, although investment is also possible.

-- Employment Letter: Your lender may request a letter from your employer confirming ongoing employment.
+- Employment Letter: You may need a letter from your employer confirming your ongoing employment in that specific organization.

 - Down Payment: Expect to pay a higher down payment, often 20% or more.